ocean-perception/biocam_emulator/protocol.md

 ```

 The summary ID is a two digit, zero padded number between 0 and 99 (e.g. 00, 01, 02,...,99).
 The HEX_STRING is a string of hexadecimal characters, each representing a byte.
 The length of the HEX_STRING is 1960 bytes or less.
 The summary done message is sent when all summaries have been sent.

+You can request all summaries by providing the start index as `-1` and the end index as
+`-1`.
+You can also use `-1` as either start or end if you want to request all summaries up to or from a certain index.

+To request non-consecute indexed summaries, use
+`*bc_get_summaries X [Y Z ...]\n` where `X`, `Y`, `Z`, etc. are the indexes of the summaries you want to request.

 > 📝 _Note_\
 > In between summaries, you may receive time requests and/or status messages.